phylib/FortniteVideoAnalysis/Toolchain/README.md

 ## Data Extraction

 The data extraction process is automated by a python script.
 The script combines computer vision tasks of the tools **OpenCV** and **Tesseract**.
-The newest version of the python script can be found on [Bitbucket](https://bitbucket.org/dermotte/gamevideoanalytics/src/fortnitepaper2/).
-A snapshot of the repository as ZIP-file (Commit: [b464ac0](https://bitbucket.org/dermotte/gamevideoanalytics/commits/b464ac0b3417619d57c57480ec7e5b12d488047c)), which contains all relevant scripts for the analysis and information about how to use it, in the **DataExtraction** subfolder.
+The source code is based on the work of [1] and can be found along with instructions about how to use it in the **DataExtraction** subfolder.

 ## Data Visualization

 The **DataVisualization** subfolder contains scripts and instructions to generate heat maps and hot spot maps based on movement traces.

+[1] P. Moll, M. Lux, S. Theuermann and H. Hellwagner, "A Network Traffic and Player Movement Model to Improve Networking for Competitive Online Games," 2018 16th Annual Workshop on Network and Systems Support for Games (NetGames), Amsterdam, 2018, DOI: 10.1109/NetGames.2018.8463390